 Any other feedback for us?

 I was surprised how simple ParkMyCloud was to get up and running.
 It was a couple of hours from signing up for the trial to having most of the work done and realizing savings, which was great.
-The release of your mobile app has been fantastic because it’s nice if I need to turn something on for somebody that doesn’t have access on a Saturday when I’m 30 miles away from my computer.
+The release of your mobile app has been fantastic because it’s nice if we need to turn something on for somebody that doesn’t have access on a Saturday when I’m 30 miles away from my computer.
 I can do it anywhere with the mobile app.

 Glad to hear it!
 I think that wraps things up for now.
 Thank you Bill, I appreciate your time.